ImparaAI/go-figure-kubernetes/README.md

 4. Head over to `cd /var/kube`

 If you've already set up your gcloud values.yaml, you can run `./gcloud_install` from the root.
 Otherwise if you want to do it manually and get stuck, that file is a good place to start figuring out what is needed to get it all running.

-## Setting up your cluster with an Nvidia GPU

-Modify the `values.yaml` file to set `prediction.nvidia_gpu` to `true`.
-Make

-If you're running `./gcloud_install`, that script will install the drivers for you.
-Otherwise, you should make sure you follow the [Kubernetes instructions for scheduling GPUs](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus) to ensure the prediction container has access to the correct drivers and node pools.